 Mason Jar Thanks

 I’d like to see some filler in each mason jar, but it’s not completely necessary.
+You could even set them on a rectangular wooden tray.

 I know, I know.
 This is a wreath, not a centerpiece.